-Forget the funicular, we’re talking about a fantastic early-morning expedition that encompasses everything from your daily dose of intense cardio to some of the best sights Spain’s coastal capital has to offer.
+Forget the funicular, we’re talking about a fantastic early-morning expedition.
+Specifically, you’ll get some intense cardio & some of the best sights around the city.
 Just be ready to work up a sweat by the time you reach the top, as these inclines are not for the faint of heart.

 In order to help you tackle this straightforward ride without issue, we’ll break down the basics below, along with a detailed bike map you can take with you as you head out.

-You’ll be beginning and ending your ride at two of Barcelona’s most well-known plazas: Plaça Espanya and the towering Mirador de Colom.
-This means it’s a good idea to set aside plenty of time, especially at the outset, to appreciate the grandeur of these key city monuments.
-Just behind the Plaça Espanya you’ll find the Magic Fountain and the city’s spectacular National Museum of Catalan Art, which could easily take up a full hour of sightseeing by themselves.
+You’ll be beginning and ending your ride at two of Barcelona’s most well-known plazas.
+First, the Plaça Espanya and then you’ll see the towering Mirador de Colom.
+This means it’s a good idea to set aside plenty of time to appreciate these monuments.
+Just behind the Plaça Espanya, you’ll find the Magic Fountain and the city’s spectacular National Museum of Catalan Art.
 Similarly, since the monument to Columbus leads right onto La Rambla, you won’t have any problem finding a place to quench your thirst once the ride’s over.

 Find the Perfect Ride for Biking Montjuic Castle:

-If you’re biking Montjuic Castle, just be aware at the outset that you’ll be ascending from near-sea level to a height of 174 m (571 ft) over the course of a relatively short distance.
+Before you start this Barcelona bike ride, remember that you’ll be ascending to 174 m (571 ft) over the course of a relatively short distance.
 In other words, you’ll be earning that view from the top.
-Starting from Plaça Espanya, the road up cuts through enough switchbacks to keep things manageable, and you’ll find a few strategically placed potable water fountains along the way to help stay hydrated.
+Starting from Plaça Espanya, the road up cuts through enough switchbacks to keep things manageable.
+Most importantly, you’ll find a few strategically placed potable water fountains along the way to help stay hydrated.
 Still, consider tackling the ride early to avoid any unnecessary midday heat.

-For better or worse, Montjuïc Castle has played a major role in Barcelona’s history over the past 400 years, from a symbol of Catalan rebellion to a site of torture and execution during the Spanish Civil War.
-The building itself is impressive enough to warrant a ride up on its own merits, with an imposing square tower, 20-m high defensive walls, and beautiful floral gardens bordering the entrance.
+For better or worse, Montjuïc Castle has played a major role in Barcelona’s history over the past 400 years.
+The building itself has an imposing square tower, 20-m high defensive walls, and beautiful floral gardens bordering the entrance.
 The icing on the cake, however, has to be the view from Montjuïc overlooking the harbor and city immediately below.
-On clear days (which means most days), your panoramic vista will include the crystal blue waters of the Mediterranean, the Barcelona skyline, and the jagged peaks of Spain’s interior mountains.
-Not bad.
+On clear days, you’ll see the crystal blue waters of the Mediterranean, the Barcelona skyline, and the edge of the Pyrenees mountain range.

 THE FRINGE BENEFITS